Software-Engineering-Group-UP/RSE-UP/_sources/chapters/bash_advanced.md

-Instead of typing those commands into a file in an editor (and potentially getting them wrong) we can use `history` and redirection to save recent commands to a file.\index{shell script!using history to create}
+Instead of typing those commands into a file in an editor (and potentially getting them wrong) we can use `history` and redirection to save recent commands to a file.
-For example,
-we can save the last six commands to `summarize_all_books.sh`:
+For example,we can save the last six commands to `summarize_all_books.sh`:

 ```bash
 $ history 6 > summarize_all_books.sh